 TUTCO Farnam understands the need for a reliable Load Bank solution.
 All TUTCO Load Banks are reliabily engineered with custom open coil heating elements.
 Quality and durability are required for applications such as emergency back-up, UPS, inverters, generators, data centers, energy turbines, and production line testing.
 All Load banks use custom innovative designs based on application and required power ratings.
 Tutco-Farnam only uses top-grade alloys for load bank element resistors.
 From single handle enclosures to 20’ containers, Load banks can be custom-designed and manufactured to your specific application.

 Load bank manufacturers today are responding to demand with units that are more compact, integrate with other systems, offer better controls, and meet tougher environmental regulations.
 We tackle some of the toughest electrical, control, and physical space requirements with our unique designs.
 Do you see room for improvement with your resistors?
 Better response?
 Longer life?
 Do you have tough space requirements?
 Do you need something better suited to your airflows?
 Decades of custom heater design experience await your next project.

 Tell us about your project in our detailed contact form.

 What is the Purpose of a Load Bank?

 There are many applications but most fall into one of the following camps.
 In power source testing an operator is testing power sources like generators and UPS units.
 Load testing is performed on all new generators and it pops up again over time as part of routine maintenance.
-Load banks help to insure that power generation can support loads with their intended voltage and frequency requirements.
-Auto load sensing is another big area.
-The load bank is sensing whether or not it should step-up, step-down or turn off.
+Load banks help to ensure that power generation can support loads with their intended voltage and frequency requirements.
+Autoload sensing is another big area.
+The load bank is sensing whether or not it should step-up, step-down, or turn off.
 One common application is to keep a diesel engine from continuously operating below a certain threshold as one or more simultaneous loads get turned off.